Our team.

 A former Wall Street Journal correspondent, Asra has written for The Washington Post, The New York Times, and TIME, and has served as a visiting professor in journalism at Georgetown University.
 Her reporting has taken her around the world—from post-9/11 Pakistan to U.S. classrooms—shining a light on the intersections of politics, religion, and gender.

-Asra is also the founder of the “Muslim Women’s Freedom Tour” and led the first public woman-led Muslim prayer in the U.S., an event that marked a turning point in Islamic reform movements.
+Asra is the founder of the “Muslim Women’s Freedom Tour” and led the first public woman-led Muslim prayer in the U.S., an event that marked a turning point in Islamic reform movements.
 She was a visiting scholar at Brandeis University’s Center for Investigative Journalism and a Poynter Fellow at Yale.

 At More to Her Story, Asra brings a fierce commitment to editorial integrity and a global perspective on the stories that matter most to women and girls.